-I live just 20 miles away and I could be accused of being biased, so I will try to keep this overview as factual as possible, but it is a great city.
-A host of attractions include the Kelvingrove Art Gallery and Museum, (now the number one visitor attraction in Scotland), and the fabulous Glasgow Science Centre another hugely popular visitor attraction.
+A host of attractions include the Kelvingrove Art Gallery and Museum, (now the number one free visitor attraction in Scotland), and the Glasgow Science Centre another hugely popular visitor attraction.

 Also worth seeing is the beautiful Glasgow Cathedral, built during the 13th and 15th centuries.
 It’s open all year, Summer 9.30 – 5.30, Sunday 1pm – 5.30, Winter 9.30 – 4.30, Sunday 1pm – 4.30 and admission is free.
 There are museums and art galleries in abundance, including the famous Burrell Collection.
 There’s something of interest in the Museums for everyone, and most of them are publicly owned and free to enter.

-The SECC (Scottish Exhibition and Conference Centre) known as the “Armadillo” because of its distinctive shape, is the UK’s largest of its kind, and this is where you can catch some of the top acts with stars from all over the world.
+The SECC (Scottish Exhibition and Conference Centre) is known as the “Armadillo” because of its distinctive shape.
+It is the UK’s largest of its kind, and this is where you can catch some of the top international acts with stars from all over the world.